baefthde/-OpenWebUI_De_Mods/README.md

  - Anpassung der Ausgabetexte
  - Abruf String language vom en auf de

+(Can get the current weather or weather forecasts for 7 days for every city.
+Does not require an API key (open-meteo.com)

-(Conversion of the existing tool-weather for German use
+Conversion of the existing tool-weather for German use
  - Units from Fahrenheit to Celsius
  - Units from mph to kmh
  - Units from inches to meters
  - Adaptation of the output texts
  - Retrieval of string language from en to de)
- -

 ### Funktionen (Functions)

 ## Autor (Authors)